Please login, activate your subscription,

 1. Is the heart sectioned from apex to base?
 Or base to apex?

-2. Is the view anterior or posterior?
+2. Is the initial view in the video anterior or posterior?

 3. Identify the left ventricle and right ventricle in each cross section.
 How can you tell?

-5. In which region is the myocardial infarction?
-Is the infarct old or new?
+14. Is the infarct old or new?
 How can you tell?

-7. What is the typical appearance of an old myocardial infarction vs. a recent myocardial infarction?
+15. What is the typical appearance of an old myocardial infarction vs. a recent myocardial infarction?

-8. Can a myocardial infarction cause the wall of the heart muscle to become thin?
+16. Can a myocardial infarction cause the wall of the heart muscle to become thin?
 Why does this happen?
 How thin can the wall get?

-10. What might an EKG have looked like for a patient with an infarct in this location?
+18. What might an EKG have looked like for a patient with an infarct in this location?

 Please login, activate your subscription,